 My favorite use of hotel points is for low category, high value redemptions.
-You tend to get close to 1 cent per point or better value – even for Hilton points.
+You tend to get close to 1 cent per point or better value.
 Many are in Asia, but they also scatter throughout the continents.
 For higher category hotels, I prefer to use free night certificates.
 It’s all about strategic use of your currencies.
-Today’s picks for Hilton is the first in the series.
-In subsequent posts, I will cover the same for IHG, SPG, Marriott, etc.
+Although Hilton seems determined to exterminate these sweet spots with their multiple rounds of no-notice devaluations, a few still exist as shown here.

 Generally, the hotels on this list meet the 2 criteria I care about:

 - Be a good value (cents per point), well above the average value of the program.
 For Hilton, I shoot for a minimum of 0.75 CPP.

 - Be in an interesting location (the region or the neighborhood) and/or have outstanding facility.
 Location generally takes precedence, though sometimes the facility is so good that it’s worth going for the “pampering” (this applies more to upscale hotels, but I leave that criteria here to cover all the bases).

 Keep in mind – many hotels on the list are in low-cost markets.
 So yes, the hotel is a great use of points, but alternatively you often can get a nice local accommodation – less luxurious but with more character – for a very good price.
 It just depends on what you prefer.

 I want to cite Travel is Free as a source of inspiration; for example, back in 2014 he made a map of cat 1 and 2 Hiltons (no longer up to date).
 Also see Loyalty Traveler‘s comprehensive list of 10k hotels and 5k hotels (as of Sep 2018).